Mauryan Empire and Gupta Empire Comparison:

 In the Mauryan period, the caste system underwent through turmoil.
 It was mainly because of the changing nature of the economic status of the Empire.
 There was a lot of friction between the different castes.
 The establishment of guilds added new problems.
 The guild leaders were of the opinion that they should be acknowledged as a part of the higher castes.

-During the early Sunga kingdom period there was revival of Hinduism.
+During the early Sunga kingdom period, there was a revival of Hinduism.
 After the death of Asoka, the Mauryan Empire was divided into two parts.
 The division of the Empire was another reason for the decline of the Empire.

 Demetrius, the Greco-Bactrian king took advantage of the division of the Mauryan kingdom and established the Indo-Greek kingdom in 180 BCE.
 The Indo- Greek kingdom ruled until 70 BCE.